There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 International trade

-- Duty relief for imports and exports – UK Government guide to paying, or being exempt from, export duty.
+- Duty relief for imports and exports – a guide from the Government to paying, or being exempt from, export duty.

-- Finding commodity codes – UK Government guide so you pay the right tax and duty and follow regulations.
+- Finding commodity codes – a guide from the Government to help you pay the right tax and duty and follow regulations.

 Exporting